slatedocs/slate/source/includes/_tests.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit Tests.

+History of a change by PAT user will be created automatically.

+The "updated-by-user-id" parameter can only be used (and override PAT user) if it has "impersonation" enabled.

 ## Delete a specific test